-An auto equity loan is a secured loan that uses your car as collateral, usually with flexible credit requirements.
+Car equity loans are secured loans that use your car as collateral, usually with flexible eligibility requirements.
 While they typically come with longer terms than other bad-credit options, they can come with high rates and fees.
-And if you can’t pay off your loan on time, you could lose your car.
+And if you can’t pay off your auto equity loan on time, you could lose your car.

-An auto equity loan is a type of secured loan geared to bad-credit borrowers that uses your car as collateral.
+A car equity loan is a type of secured loan geared to bad-credit borrowers that uses your car as collateral.
 It’s similar to a home equity loan in that you don’t always need to fully own your car to qualify.
-However, they’re typically more expensive and meant for emergency situations.
+However, auto equity loans are typically more expensive and meant for emergency situations.

 How much you can borrow is based on two main factors: the amount of equity you own in your car and its fair market value.
 So if you have a car with a fair market value of $10,000 and you’ve paid off 80% of your car loan, you can borrow up to $8,000.

-Can I qualify for an auto equity loan?
+Can I qualify for a car equity loan?

 - Have a car registered in your name.
-You don’t necessarily need to fully own the car, but it must be in your name if you want to borrow against it.
+It must be in your name if you want to borrow against it, even if you’re still paying it off.

 - Provide proof of income.
 Typically lenders ask to see your two most recent pay stubs as proof.

 - Have comprehensive and collision car insurance.
-Many auto equity loan providers require you to sign up for a comprehensive plan and collision insurance for the length of your loan term.
+Many car equity loan providers require you to sign up for comprehensive and collision insurance for the length of your loan term.

-Some online lenders might not require you to have a bank account to get an auto equity loan, but many do.
-If you’re looking for a loan without a checking account, reach out to your lender to check on your eligibility before you apply.
+Some online lenders might not require you to have a bank account to get a car equity loan, but many do.
+If you’re looking for a loan and don’t have a chequing account, reach out to your lender to make sure you’re eligible before you apply.

 Auto equity vs. auto title loans